-- where a_1 is the constant part, a_2 is referred to as the linear trend, or simply the trend, and $\omega_1 = 2\pi \text{ yr}^{-1}$. - The parameters a_3 , ..., a_6 are co-estimated when considering time series that temporally resolve a - seasonal signal that has not been removed beforehand.
-We use the trend a_2 as a descriptive statistic to - quantify the mean rate of change in a way that is well-defined and robust against noise.
-The trend a_2 - 233 thus obtained for different budget elements is then evaluated in budget assessments according to Eq.
-(1), - 234 (5) and (7).

-- We apply an unweighted regression in Eq.
+- where $a_1$ is the constant part, $a_2$ is referred to as the linear trend, or simply the trend, and $\omega_1 = 2\pi \text{ yr}^{-1}$ . - The parameters $a_3$ , ..., $a_6$ are co-estimated when considering time series that temporally resolve a - seasonal signal that has not been removed beforehand.
+We use the trend $a_2$ as a descriptive statistic to - quantify the mean rate of change in a way that is well-defined and robust against noise.
+The trend $a_2$ - 227 thus obtained for different budget elements is then evaluated in budget assessments according to Eq.
+(1), - 228 (5) and (7). - We apply an unweighted regression in Eq.
 (10).
-While a weighted regression may better account for - uncertainties, it would imply that episodes of true interannual variation get different weights in the time - series of different budget elements, so that the trends a_2 would be less comparable across budget - elements.
+While a weighted regression may better account for - uncertainties, it would imply that episodes of true interannual variation get different weights in the time - series of different budget elements, so that the trends $a_2$ would be less comparable across budget - elements.
 As an exception, we apply a weighted regression in one case (the SLBC cci steric product, - Sect.
 3.2.2) where otherwise biases in the early years of the time series would bias the trend. - Second, we analyse the budget on a time series level, that is, we evaluate the budget equations (1), (5) - and (7) for z(t) per epoch.
-For this purpose, the time series need to be are interpolated (by linear - interpolation to an identical monthly temporal sampling, while for the regression analysis they are left - 243 at their specific temporal sampling.
+For this purpose, the time series are interpolated (by linear interpolation) to - an identical monthly temporal sampling, while for the regression analysis they are left at their specific - 237 temporal sampling.